brianzou03/covid/README.md

 ## Deployment
 Transfer the build folder to the site.
 The service is running in background:
-- sudo serve -n -s build/ -l 80&
+- sudo serve -n -s build/ -l 8080&
+There is a load balancer nginx listening at https 443 and proxy to the nodejs server

 ## Author
 #### *Brian Zou*
-I'm currently at the 12-th grade and has been passionate about helping community with my skills.
+I'm currently a senior high school student and has been passionate about helping community with my skills.
-If you have any comments or try to help, feel free to reach out to me.
+If you have any comments or try to help, feel free to reach out to me at support@askcovid19now.com